nathan-bottomley/eleventy-plugin-podcaster/docs/optional-features.md

 1. As an `excerpt` field in the post's front matter.
 This should be written in Markdown.
 2. The part of the post between the excerpt delimiters `<!---excerpt-->` and `<!---endexcerpt-->` .
 3. The first paragraph in the post which is not nested inside another tag.
 (This is so that a blockquote at the beginning of a post isn't included in the excerpt.)

+## `readableDate` filter

+**Podcaster** optionally provides a `readableDate` filter, to match `readableDuration` and `readableSize`.
+It transforms a date into a localised string, which usually includes weekday, day of month, month and year.

+To make **Podcaster** provide this filter, pass a locale string as one of the options when you're adding the plugin to your config file.
+In English, the two most common locale strings are `'en-GB'` and `'en-US'`.